-- 1) Testimony by law enforcement officials or by other Town departmental employees of an observed violation in progress; - 2) Material collected or documented that relates the deposited litter or other waste material to an individual or party; or - 3) Photographic evidence of a violation.

-b) When possible and legal, the parents or guardians of any person under the age of eighteen (18) shall be held liable.
+- 1) Testimony by law enforcement officials or by other Town departmental employees of an observed violation in progress; - 82.
+Material collected or documented that relates the deposited litter or other waste material to an individual or party; or b) When possible and legal, the parents or guardians of any person under the age of eighteen (18) shall be held liable.